ramhee98/oura-sleep-ical/README.md

 - Fetches sleep data from the Oura API
 - Converts sessions into iCalendar format (`.ics`)
-- Includes sleep score, duration, and efficiency in event descriptions
+- Includes sleep score, time in bed duration, and efficiency in event descriptions

 ## Requirements